jelocodes/jelocodes.github.io/_posts/2017-06-25-ruby_game_theory_tic-tac-toe_with_a_i.markdown

 This will come in handy later.)

-To illustrate this, in a situation where there are all "X"s in the three indexes in WIN_COMBINATION's first index, [0, 1, 2], this represents the following on the board:
+To illustrate this, in a situation where there are all "X"s in the three indexes in WIN_COMBINATION's first index, [0, 1, 2], the board looks like this:

 ```
      X | X | X